Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Depression is not a sign of weakness, brokenness, or anything to be ashamed about.
 Depression or, in other words, intense and persistent sadness, is, to a certain extent, actually a normal part of life and an entirely appropriate response to the losses, grief, stressors, etc. that we may experience in our lives.

-Honestly, I think that most of us don’t get through this human experience without dealing with depression at some point.
+Honestly, I think that most of us don’t get through this human experience without dealing with it at some point.

 But of course, when depression and its accompanying feelings of hopelessness, helplessness, and even worthlessness persist and interfere psychologically and physiologically with your ability to function in your life, depression may take on the form of a persistent disorder (for more information on classifications of depression check out this article from the National Institute of Mental Health).

-And whether your depression is situation-dependent, short term or long term, remember that your depression is not a sign of weakness: it’s a literal chemical imbalance in your brain and a pain in your soul that’s calling for your attention and attentiveness.
+And whether your depression is situation-dependent, short term or long term, remember that it is not a sign of weakness.
+It’s a literal chemical imbalance in your brain.
+It’s a pain in your soul that’s calling for your attention and attentiveness.

 2. For many, depression IS treatable.